graeme-a-stewart/cpp-concurrency/doc/XX-Answers.md

 1. `hw-concurrency.cc`

-Mutexes and Atomics
+02 Mutexes and Atomics
 -

 1. `thread-arguments-mutex.cc`

 2. `multithread-sum-fixed-atomic.cc` and
-   `multithread-sum-fixed-mutex.cc`
+   `multithread-sum-fixed-mutex.cc`.

-3. `multithread-sum-fixed-atomic.cc` and
+3. See `multithread-sum-fixed-atomic-efficient.cc` and
-   `multithread-sum-fixed-mutex.cc`
+   `multithread-sum-fixed-mutex-efficient.cc` and compare with the versions above.

 4. `deadlock-fixed.cc` and
    `deadlock-fixed-using-lock-adoption.cc`

-Async and Futures
+03 Async and Futures
 -

 1. `async_tasks.cc`